clectric-diy/AE-Docs/README.md

 Once you have tested out your circuit on the BRAEDBOARD, you may be ready to put it into your rack.
 The [DIY Kit](https://wiki.aemodular.com/#/modules/diy-kit) can help.

 The [DIY Module Schematic](source/DIY-Kit/DIY-module-schematic.pdf) is available on that site.

-### clectric

-[clectric.diy](https://clectric.diy) provides open-sourced hardware and software for the SynthDIY Community.

-#### APC-AE

-The [APC-AE](https://clectric.diy/APC-AE) is a classic [Atari Punk Console](https://sdiy.info/wiki/Atari_Punk_Console) adapted to the AE Format.

-If you're not ready to take the plunge into AE Modular yet, the [APC](https://clectric.diy/APC) is a stripped down version of the APC-AE, which can be easily converted to fit in an AE Modular rack when you're ready.

-#### Spark-AE

-The [Spark-AE](https://clectric.diy/Spark-AE) is an AE Modular format clone of the [Daisy Pod](https://daisy.audio/product/Daisy-Pod/) which is based on the [Daisy Seed](https://daisy.audio/hardware/Seed/) embedded DSP module.